vmware/terraform-provider-avi/website/docs/d/avi_vrfcontext.html.markdown

 * `bgp_profile` - Bgp local and peer info.
 * `cloud_ref` - It is a reference to an object of type cloud.
 * `debugvrfcontext` - Configure debug flags for vrf.
+Field introduced in 17.1.1.
 * `description` - User defined description for the object.
 * `gateway_mon` - Configure ping based heartbeat check for gateway in service engines of vrf.
 * `internal_gateway_monitor` - Configure ping based heartbeat check for all default gateways in service engines of vrf.
+Field introduced in 17.1.1.
 * `labels` - Key/value labels which can be used for object access policy permission scoping.
+Field introduced in 18.2.7.
 * `lldp_enable` - Enable lldp.
+Field introduced in 18.2.10.
 * `name` - Name of the object.
 * `static_routes` - List of list.
 * `system_default` - Boolean flag to set system_default.